Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Conclusions and Final Thoughts

 for the $\overline{\mbox{MS}}$ charm mass.
 At the level of uncertainties obtained in our work excellent convergence of perturbation theory was observed.
 Adopting $\alpha_s(m_Z) = 0.1184 \pm 0.0021$ we then obtain

-Our perturbative error of $20$~MeV is a factor of ten larger, and the experimental uncertainty of $14$~MeV is by $5$~MeV larger than in the most recent analysis of Ref.~\cite{Kuhn:2007vp}.
+Our perturbative error of $19$~MeV is a factor of ten larger, and the experimental uncertainty of $11$~MeV is by $2$~MeV larger than in the most recent analysis of Ref.~\cite{Kuhn:2007vp}.
 For estimating the perturbative error a range of scale variations between $\overline m_c(\overline m_c)$ and $4$~GeV was employed.
 Adding all uncertainties quadratically we obtain

 giving an uncertainty that is twice the size of the one obtained in Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp}.
-This difference arises mainly from the more appropriate estimate of perturbative uncertainties obtained in this work.
-The agreement in the central value with Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp} is a coincidence, arising from an interplay of differences in the experimental input and theoretical treatment.
+This difference arises mainly from the more appropriate estimate of perturbative uncertainties we obtained in our work.

 As a final thought one might ask which further improvements might be possible in the future.
 As can be seen from Tab.~\ref{tab:momres1}, from the experimental side the biggest improvement could be made from more accurate measurements of the $J/\psi$ and $\psi^\prime$ electronic partial widths.
-The current relative uncertainties are $2.5$\% and $2.4$\%, respectively.
+The current relative uncertainties are $2.5$\% and $1.7$\%, respectively.
 Here some improvement might be conceivable with dedicated measurements.
-On theory side, viewing the uncertainties, it is not unreasonable to assume that the computation of ${\cal O}(\alpha_s^4)$ moments of the vector current correlator might further reduce the perturbative error below the level of $20$~MeV.
+On theory side, viewing the uncertainties and the good behavior of the perturbative series, it is not unreasonable to assume that the computation of ${\cal O}(\alpha_s^4)$ moments of the vector current correlator might further reduce the perturbative error below the level of $20$~MeV.
 Using the $\overline{\mbox{MS}}$ scheme for the charm mass the OPE states that the remaining perturbative infrared renormalon ambiguity is of order $\Lambda_{\rm QCD}^4/\overline m_c^3\sim {\cal O}(5 \mbox{\,-}15~\mbox{MeV})$.
 This expectation has also been confirmed by explicit bubble chain (large-$\beta_0$) computations~\cite{Grozin:2004ez} and indicates that a further reduction of the perturbative uncertainty is not excluded.